wingmingchan/php7-cascade-ws-ns/README.md

 # php7-cascade-ws-ns
 My Cascade web service library, using namespaces, written in PHP 7.
-Last modified: Aug 23, 2016, 3:30 PM
+Last modified: Aug 25, 2016, 10:25 AM

 <p style="color:red">Since I have just started making changes to my library, this will take months to finish.
 I will only post
 classes already converted.</p>